Marwanleprodu91670/a/README.md

                 tool.Parent = character
             end
-            -- Use the tool continuously by simulating a click while true do
+            -- Use the tool continuously by simulating a click spawn(function()
-                if character and character:FindFirstChild(toolName) then
+                while character and character:FindFirstChild(toolName) do
                     tool:Activate()
-                end
                     wait(0.1) -- Use a short wait to avoid too many activations per frame end
+            end)
         end
     end
 end